 The honey gate of this extractor works perfectly, and it comes with a double-sided and transparent cover.
 The transparent lid makes it easy to check the content of the drum.
 Be careful with the sharp edges at the legs of this extractor when you purchase it.
 Generally, Best Choice Honey Extractor is a good machine, and I would recommend it for anyone that is a beginner in beekeeping.

 Goplus 2 Frame Stainless Steel Honey Extractor

 This is another high-quality honey extractor that can be used by casual beekeepers.
-The Goplus 2 Frame Stainless Steel Honey Extractor is well built for beekeepers that are not interested in extracting honey on the large scale.
-The extractor is not so big and it can be easily moved.
-Also, it is affordable and the quality of the extractor is great.
+The Goplus 2 Frame Stainless Steel Honey Extractor is well built for beekeepers that are not interested in extracting honey on a large scale.
+The extractor is not so big, and it can be easily moved.
+Also, it is affordable, and the quality of the extractor is great.

 GOODLAND BEE SUPPLY Hardin Professional 2 Frame Manual Honey Extractor

 This GOODLAND BEE SUPPLY Hardin Professional 2 Frame Manual Honey Extractor has two frames with a 16 gauge stainless steel tank.
 The simple yet pragmatic design of this honey extractor allows easier extraction.